 Time and financial constraint limited the number of respondents contacted.
-The ideal situation would have been to cover many respondents, but since there is time allocation and financial resource limitation on the part of the researcher, it limited the number of respondents contacted.
+The ideal situation would have been to cover many respondents, but since there is time allocation and financial resources limitation on the part of the research team, it limited the number of respondents contacted.